Wanaka

 Other activities worth knowing about

-Hot air balloon — the hot air balloon flight over the Central Otago landscape at sunrise is spectacular and genuinely different from the helicopter and jet boat culture of Queenstown.
-1-hour flight, NZD 445 / USD 267 / EUR 245.
-Weather-dependent; bookings often roll over to the next clear morning.
+Hot air balloon — the sunrise balloon flight over the Central Otago landscape is spectacular and genuinely different from the helicopter and jet boat culture of Queenstown.

 Puzzling World — a large maze-and-illusions attraction just outside town.
 It’s a tourist attraction and it knows it, but it’s genuinely entertaining for 2–3 hours, especially with kids.
 NZD 22–28 / USD 13–17 / EUR 12–15.